-Adding service
+Adding service: investment priorities

-Metro invests in service by using guidelines in the following order:
+Metro invests in service by using guidelines in the following order.

-Passenger Loads
+Passenger loads

-Schedule Reliability
+Schedule reliability

-All-Day and Peak Network
+All-Day and Peak-Only Network

-Productivity
+Route productivity

+When prioritizing investments in the transit network, Metro considers local and regional planning efforts, including Metro’s future long range plan, changes to the transportation network, operational considerations and productivity, geographic value and social equity impacts, service quality needs, and corridor score.

-Passenger Loads and Schedule Reliability
+Passenger loads and schedule reliability

-Metro first uses the passenger load and schedule reliability guidelines to assess service quality.
-Routes that do not meet the standards are considered to have low quality service, which has a negative impact on riders and could discourage them from using transit.
+Metro’s first investments are based on the passenger load and schedule reliability guidelines used to assess service quality.
+Routes that do not meet the standards are considered to have low-quality service that has a negative impact on riders and could discourage them from using transit.
 These routes are the highest priority candidates for investment.
 Routes that are through-routed but suffer from poor reliability may be candidates for investment, but because of the size and complexity of changes to through-routes, they would not be automatically given top priority.

-All-Day and Peak Network
+All-Day and Peak-Only Network

-Metro next uses the All-Day and Peak Network guidelines and the target service comparison (as described on p.
-SG-10) to determine if corridors are below their target levels, meaning a corridor in which the all-day Service Family assignment (see SG-9) is a higher level of service than the corridor currently has.
-If a corridor is below the target service level it is an investment priority.
-Investments in corridors below their target service levels are prioritized primarily using the geographic value score.
-Investments are ordered for implementation on the basis of geographic value score, followed by the land use score, then the social equity score.
-Other constraints or considerations such as fleet availability or restructuring processes could be used to suggest order of implementation.
+Metro next uses the All-Day and Peak-Only Network guidelines and the target service level comparison (as described on p.
+12) to determine if corridors are below their target levels.
+If a corridor is below the target service level, it is an investment priority.
+Metro uses the list of All-Day and Peak-Only Network investments which are ordered for implementation in the service guidelines report by their geographic value score, followed by the corridor productivity score, then the social equity score.